University Administrative Policies

 7. Program Monitoring

-The Division of Human Resources will monitor, track, and evaluate the performance review process for quality, improvement, and program success.
+The Division of Human Resources monitors, tracks, and evaluates the performance evaluation process for quality, efficiency, and program success.

 8. Records Retention

-Original performance reviews will be maintained in the employee's official personnel file at the Division of Human Resources.
-Disclosure of this information is discussed in Section 2.3. of "Personnel Information Disclosure Policy" 3710, UBP.
+Original performance evaluation forms (and any written employee responses) will be maintained in the employee's official personnel file at the Division of Human Resources.
+Disclosure of this information is discussed in Section 2.3. of UAP 3710 ("Personnel Information Disclosure Policy").